 Piping Design is a critical component of engineering projects and process plants.
 In order to get safety pipe systems, the flexibility analysis (stress analysis) is essential, because the pipe stress analysis predicts stresses in the pipeline due to thermal gradients, weights and pressures.

-Stress intensification Factors (SIF) are parameters that allow the designer to estimate the maximum stresses in the pipe line and the fatigue failure in a piping component or joints.
-Following paragraphs explain the determination of the stress intensification factors (SIFs) for special geometries not covered by ASME B31.1 or B31.3 codes.
+Stress Intensification Factors (SIF) are parameters that allow the designer to estimate the maximum stresses in the pipe line and the fatigue failure in a piping component or joints.
+Following paragraphs explain in detail the determination of the stress intensity factor for special geometries not covered by ASME B31.1 or B31.3 codes.

-The stress Intensification Factor (SIF) is a multiplier factor on nominal stress for typically bends and intersection components so that the effect of geometry and welding can be considered in a beam analysis (as for example calculations performed with CAESAR II software).
-The stress intensification factor is used in a pipe stress analysis as follow:
+The Stress Intensification Factor (SIF) is a multiplier factor on nominal stress for typically bends and intersection components so that the effect of geometry and welding can be considered in a beam analysis (as for example calculations performed with CAESAR II software).
+The stress intensity factor is used in a pipe stress analysis as follow:

 (Beam stress)· (SIF) ≤ Allowable Stress

-ASME piping codes (ASME B31.1 and ASME B31.3) stablish the formulation to obtain the Stress Intensification “I” and flexibility factor “k” for fitting geometries according to ASME B16.9.
+ASME piping codes (ASME B31.1 and ASME B31.3) stablish the formulation to obtain the stress intensification factor “I” and flexibility factor “k” for fitting geometries according to ASME B16.9.

 The advantage of the virtual test specimen (FEM analysis) is obvious because a real test specimen (especially for larger diameters) can be very expensive compared with the finite element analysis.